gpudirect/libmp/README.md

 ## Introduction

 LibMP is a lightweight messaging library built on top of [LibGDSync APIs](https://github.com/gpudirect/libgdsync/tree/devel), developed as a technology demonstrator to easily deploy the GPUDirect Async technology in applications.
+Main LibMP features are:
+- Thin layer on top of IB Verbs, LibGDSync
+- MPI out-of-band mechanism to distribute the process info order to establish IB connections
+- MPI is never used during actual communications
+- Point-to-point and one-sided communications, no collectives
+- No tags, no wildcards, no data types
+- Can easily combine GPUDirect Async with GPUDirect RDMA

 ## Requirements